How to Prevent Bed Bugs While Traveling

 Serving Georgia & Tennessee

-- Leave your bag in your car until you’ve done your inspection–if you’re able.
+- If possible, leave your bag in your car until you’ve inspected your room.
 If not, put your bags on the bathroom floor.

-If bed bugs ever appear in your home, call a professional.
+You’ve taken every precaution to prevent bed bugs while traveling…but you’ve still managed to bring them home with you.
+Now what?
+As soon as you notice bed bugs in your [city] home, it’s important to enlist the help of a bed bug exterminator.
 These pests are extremely hard to get rid of without proper education and training.
-If you are in our service area, reach out to us.
-Allgood Pest Solutions uses the most advanced bed bug protocols in the industry.
-We’ll make sure those bed bugs are completely gone.Back to Bed Bug Exterminators, Control & Removal
+The Allgood team uses the most advanced bed bug protocols in the industry.
+We’ll make sure those bed bugs are completely gone.Back to Bed Bug Exterminators – Control & Removal

 How to Prevent Bed Bugs While Traveling in Atlanta & Knoxville Metros and Surrounding Areas

 Serving Clients in Atlanta GA and Knoxville TN